Docs / Reference

 AI StagingPro

-Configure the model provider and instructions used when BetterStage organizes your open windows into suggested stages.
+Configure the model provider and saved Recipes used when BetterStage organizes your open windows into suggested stages.

 Provider, Base URL, Model, and API Key